WHO ARE WE?

 • Transparency — We act with openness and clarity.

-• Reflection — We consider multiple sources of evidence and diverse perspectives to review past performance, note progress and successes, and engage in continuous quality improvement.
+• Reflection — We consider multiple sources of evidence and a variety of perspectives to review past performance, note progress and successes, and engage in continuous quality improvement.

-• Equity and Opportunity — We advocate for policies, practices, and systems that promote full and inclusive participation.
-We work to remove biases that create barriers and limit the potential of children, families, and those who work on behalf of young children.
+• Opportunity — We advocate for policies, practices, and systems that promote full participation.
+We work to remove barriers that may limit the potential of children, families, and those who work on behalf of young children.

 • Collaborative Relationships — We lead through collaborative partnerships.
 We commit time and effort to ensure diverse participation and more effective outcomes.
 We act with integrity, respect, and trust.